 You should be aware that bad experiences may happen regardless of the type of business you choose for your stay.
 However, with home-share rentals, you will not have the same course of action that you may have with a hotel.
-For example, these apartments or homes are not required to have fire extinguishers nor signage to direct you toward an exit or window safety features.
+For example, these apartments or homes are not required to have fire extinguishers or signage to direct you toward an exit or window safety features.
 It is on the renter to know how to contact emergency responders and how/where to evacuate in a crisis.
-Furthermore, hotel staff are readily available to access a room for wellness checks should a medical emergency occur.
+Furthermore, hotel staff is readily available to access a room for wellness checks should a medical emergency occur.
 A private host may not visit the property until the final day of the agreement, if at all.
 If the place you rented online does not meet your expectations and your host does not accommodate you, you may have to find other arrangements at the last minute, which could significantly impact your travel plans and create unnecessary stress.
-Some of the situations that have occurred with people staying at home-sharing locations are: host cancels reservation, scams, unsafe conditions, property not as described, fake listings and discrimination.
+Some situations with people staying at home-sharing locations include host-canceled reservations, scams, unsafe conditions, property not as described, fake listings and discrimination.

-- Home-sharing should be a secondary option considering availability of comparatively priced hotels and motels.
+- Home-sharing should be a secondary option considering the availability of comparatively priced hotels and motels.

 - Investigate the safety of the neighborhood and surrounding environment.

 - Identity the rating and review the feedback from multiple past guests.
 It is only recommended to choose a property with a rating of 5 stars and Superhost status.

 - Always communicate and book the rental through the home-sharing service web platform.
 Never send money directly to a host or rental property owner.